Sparks (band): 2002–2009: Artistic and critical renaissance

-On May 12, 2008, Sparks released the single "Good Morning", taken from the album Exotic Creatures of the Deep.
+On May 12, 2008, Sparks released the single "Good Morning", taken from their 21st studio album Exotic Creatures of the Deep.

-May and June 2008 saw the 21-night "Sparks Spectacular" in London, where they played each of their albums in chronological order during the first twenty nights and premiered their new album on the twenty-first concert on June 13, 2008.
-Each night, they performed an album in its entirety followed by a rare track– many of the songs had never been performed live before.
+May and June 2008 saw the 21-night "Sparks Spectacular" in London, where they played each of their studio albums in chronological order during the first twenty nights and premiered their new album on the twenty-first concert on June 13, 2008.
+Each night, they performed an album in its entirety followed by a rare track—many of the songs had never been performed live before.
 The band asked their fans to visit their website and vote for the track that they'd most like to hear the band perform during the second half of the 21st concert after the premiere of Exotic Creatures of the Deep, though Russell admitted that he and Ron would probably influence the poll a little.

-Fans who bought a "Golden Ticket" (which allowed entry into all 21 gigs) also received a poster signed by the band and a CD single entitled "Islington N1", a reference to the postal address of the venue for the first 20 gigs.
-The song "Islington N1" was later made available in the box set edition of their "New Music For Amnesiacs" career-spanning box set.
+Fans who bought a "Golden Ticket" (which allowed entry into all 21 gigs) also received a poster signed by the band and a CD single, "Islington N1".
+The title is a reference to the postal address of the venue for the first 20 gigs.
+"Islington N1" was later made available in the box set edition of the career-spanning New Music for Amnesiacs.

-In 2009 the band played two consecutive nights at The Forum on 20 and 21 March.
-They played Exotic Creatures of the Deep in its entirety at both gigs, followed by Kimono My House in its entirety on the first night and No.1 in Heaven in its entirety on the second night.
+In 2009, the band played two consecutive nights at O_{2} Forum Kentish Town in London on March 20 and 21.
+They played Exotic Creatures of the Deep in its entirety at both gigs, followed by Kimono My House in its entirety on the first night and Nº 1 in Heaven in its entirety on the second night.

-Valentine's Day evening 2009 saw Sparks perform the same show featuring their Exotic Creatures of the Deep and Kimono My House albums played in their entirety before a sold-out hometown crowd at Royce Hall at the Mael Bros. alma mater in Los Angeles, UCLA.
+On February 14, 2009, Sparks performed the same show before a sold-out hometown crowd at Royce Hall in Los Angeles at UCLA, the alma mater of the Mael Brothers.

-Ron and Russell appeared as interview subjects in the 2009 documentary The Magnificent Tati, discussing their involvement during the early 1980s in Confusion, a proposed Jacques Tati movie for which a screenplay was written but never shot (due to Tati's death).
+Ron and Russell appeared as interview subjects in the 2009 documentary The Magnificent Tati, discussing their involvement during the early 1980s in Confusion, a proposed film by French filmmaker Jacques Tati for which a screenplay was written but never shot (due to Tati's death in 1982).